alex-konovalov/tea/README.md

 Demo repository

-We will collect tea recipes.
+We will collect various tea recipes.

 Tea:
 - black